 The techniques and methods used in this thesis to model and forecast patient arrivals modelling may be easily applied to not only other A&E departments, but also to a range of other healthcare systems, including ambulance services, hospital admissions and out-patient clinics.
-Similarly the model and discrete-event simulation of our case study department patient flow can be easily adapted to other A&E departments and other healthcare systems where response time targets are in place.
+However, to be of greatest benefit to hospital managers, the forecasting range of our models need to be increased.
+Similarly the model and discreteevent simulation of our case study department patient flow can be easily adapted to other A&E departments and other healthcare systems where response time targets are in place.
 Another interesting application of the patient flow model could be to adapt it to model disease progression.
 With appropriate quantities of data, probability distributions of the time to the next stage of disease can be fitted and combined to form a complete model of disease pathways.
 In this way useful disease progression time quantiles such as: 95% of patients over 60 with n-stage diabetes on a certain medication will need cataract surgery in x number of years, can be obtained.

-As mentioned in the previous section, the AGFA technique can be applied to any multiclass M/M/m queueing system with priorities and blocking to obtain the higher moments of response time.
+As mentioned in the previous section, the AGFA technique can be applied to any multiclass M/M/m queueing system with priorities and population constraints to obtain the higher moments of response time.
 Another application of this technique is to optimise complex queueing network models where the mean and standard deviations of customer response time is optimised by finding the optimal resource allocation.
 Any optimisation would in general involve applying an optimisation algorithm in which various resource allocations are investigated.
 The AGFA technique would be employed at this point to find the impact of these resource allocations; depending on the results obtained, a new set resource allocations are returned by the optimisation algorithm and the subsequent impact again investigated via the AGFA method.
 This process is repeated until an optimal set of resource allocations is found.
 A prime example would be to find the optimal staff and resource mix in order to minimise the mean and standard deviation of patient treatment times in the case study A&E model (which we will discuss further in the next section).